US30/Job-Fit-Anaysis/README.md

-# Job Description Skill Fit Analysis PoC
+# Job Description Skill Fit Analysis

-A simple Proof of Concept (PoC) application that analyzes a candidate's profile against a job description to calculate a percentage fit score.
+A simple application that analyzes a candidate's profile against a job description to calculate a percentage fit score.
 The analysis is based on a weighted comparison of skills, years of experience, and expected salary (CTC).

 > This tool provides a quantitative measure to help recruiters and hiring managers quickly screen and prioritize candidates.